edgedb/easy-edgedb/chapter18/index.md

 You'll notice that only `major` properties are `required`, because some currencies don't even have things like cents.
 Two examples from modern times are the Japanese yen and Korean won that are just a single money unit and a number.

 We also gave it a constraint of `min_value(0)` so that characters won't be able to buy with money they don't have.
-And complicated things like credit and negative money we can probably just ignore for now.
+Money can be negative in real life, but we don't need to think about complicated subjects like credit and negative money in our game.

 Then comes our first currency: the `Pound` type.
 The `minor` property is called `'shilling'`, and we use `minor_conversion` to get the amount in pounds.
 The same thing happens with `'pence'`.
 Then our characters can collect various coins but the final value can still quickly be turned into pounds.
 Here's the `Pound` type: